Valparaiso University: Christ College

-In addition to classes, a number of traditions create camaraderie and foster the intellectual formation of students.
+In addition to classes, several traditions create camaraderie and foster the intellectual formation of students.
 The most notable of these annual events are the fall Christ College Freshman Production and the spring Christ College Oxford Debates.
 The Freshman Production is an original play or musical that is written, scored, choreographed, directed, produced, and performed exclusively by members of the Christ College freshman class.
 The Christ College Oxford Debates are a series of formal debates in which two groups of students represent either the affirmative or negative side of a topic they have researched for five or six weeks.
-Following debate, the debate moderator asks the audience members to "vote their minds" and decide the winner of the debate.
+Following the debate, the debate moderator asks the audience members to "vote their minds" and decide the winner of the debate.
 Another notable academic opportunity offered by Christ College is the Student Scholarship Symposium, in which undergraduates present research in a formal lecture setting.
 It features student-selected research projects, from a diverse set of academic fields, delivered in a critical and interactive environment.
-Students in the college often spend a semester studying at one of Valpo's overseas study centers; many take a Christ College Abroad course, which are led by faculty each spring break.
+Students in the college often spend a semester studying at one of Valparaiso's overseas study centers; many take a Christ College Abroad course, which is led by faculty each spring break.

 Approximately 90 students, or 10 percent of the university's incoming class, are admitted each year.
-Students in the honors college concurrently enroll in another undergraduate college at VU, and can complete their study with a major or a minor in humanities to complement the major received in their main field of study.
-In 2013, Peter Kanelos became the fifth Dean of Christ College, succeeding Mel Piehl.
-Piehl had led the college for ten years after Mark Schwehn stepped down from the position.
-The fall of 2017, Professor Jennifer Prough became interim Dean after Peter Kanelos stepped down, becoming the first female Dean of CC.
-The next Dean, Susan VanZanten, took office in 2018.
-She stepped down in July 2021.
-Since, Jennifer Prough has become the interim dean once more.
+Students in the honors college concurrently enroll in another undergraduate college at Valparaiso and can complete their study with a major or a minor in humanities to complement the major received in their main field of study.

-Graduate school
+Graduate studies

-Valparaiso University offers a variety of master's programs.
+Valparaiso University offers a variety of master's, doctoral, and graduate certificate programs.

 Law school

-Founded in 1879 the Law School was accredited by the ABA in 1929 and the AALS in 1930.
-In 2010, Valparaiso Law Students had an 83 percent first-time bar pass rate.
-After a censure by the American Bar Association in October 2016, the university sought to downsize the law school or merge it with another institution.
-In November 2017, the university announced the law school would not enroll a new class in 2018, and in October 2018 the university announced it will close the law school and is developing a plan to allow the remaining students to complete their degrees.
+Founded in 1879, the Law School was accredited by the American Bar Association in 1929 and the Association of American of Law Schools in 1930.
+In 2010, Valparaiso law students had an 83 percent first-time bar pass rate.
+After a censure by the ABA in October 2016, the university sought to downsize the law school or merge it with another institution.
+In November 2017, the university announced the law school would not enroll a new class in 2018, and in October 2018 the university announced it would close the law school and was developing a plan to allow the remaining students to complete their degrees.